 Low humidity is the most common reason for alocasia plants dying.
-Alocasia are native to humid tropical climates and need up to 40% humidity, whereas the indoors it can be as low as 10% humidity.
+Alocasia is native to humid tropical climates and needs up to 40% humidity, whereas indoors it can be as low as 10% humidity.
 The dry air indoors causes the margins of the leaves to turn brown and die back.

 |Symptoms of Dying Alocasia:||Reason for Alocasia Dying:|

 |Alocasia dying in Winter:||Alocasia turns dormant and dies back to their corms under the soil if the temperatures are consistently lower than 60°F (16°C).|

 |Alocasia Leaves Turning Yellow (and Brown):||Underwatering and overwatering both result in yellowing leaves.|

 |Alocasia Stems and Leaves Drooping:||Underwatering, low humidity, and a lack of sunlight.|

 |Alocasia Leaves Turning Brown:||Low humidity is by far the biggest cause with underwatering and too much direct sunlight also being factors.|

 |Alocasia Dying One Leaf at a Time:||Usually a combination of reasons such as low humidity, low temperature, and not enough sunlight or water.
 However, it can happen more when the alocasia is growing new leaves, as the plant absorbs nutrients from the dying leaf to support new growth.|